pettod/charuco-corner-detection/README.md

 2. ```matlab_charuco_example.m```

 Example file on how to use the ChArUco corner detection API through Matlab.
 This is the file for Matlab users who want directly detect ChArUco checkerboard's corners with corner IDs by using only Matlab.

-## 5 Expected outputs
+If ChArUco corner detection is needed in your project, you will have to copy files ```charuco.py``` and ```detect_charuco_corners.m``` to your project folder.